Sustainability Journey

 Materiality Assessment Process

-In 2023, PTTEP assessed and reviewed material issues on sustainability including ESG issues based on Double Materiality approach, considering the significance of issues in terms of impact on PTTEP and impact on environment, society (including impacts on human rights) as well as governance and economy, from the perspective of 8 key stakeholder groups: (1) Government Agencies and Regulators (2) Vendors and Contractors/Suppliers (3) Customers (4) Employees and Directors (5) Shareholders and Financial Institutions (6) Business Partners, Consortium and Joint Ventures (7) Communities and Society (8) Press and Media.
-The material issues were prioritized according to the Global Reporting Initiative Standards: GRI Standards (2021) and AA1000 AccountAbility Principles: AA1000APS (2018).
-The material issues reflected national and international sustainability trends corresponding with the United Nations Sustainable Development Goals and Sustainability Accounting Standards Board's SASB Materiality MapTM for Oil & Gas – Exploration & Production Industry.
+PTTEP assessed and reviewed material topics on sustainability including ESG issues based on Double Materiality approach, considering both the significance of financial impacts related to risks and opportunities, within the Company’s sustainability context, as well as the significance of the Company’s impacts on environmental, social (including human rights), governance, and economic aspects, under the reporting frameworks of the Global Reporting Initiative Standards (GRI Standards), from the perspective of eight key stakeholder groups: (1) Government Agencies and Regulators (2) Suppliers and Contractors (3) Customers (4) Employees and Directors (5) Shareholders and Financial Institutions (6) Business Partners and Joint Ventures (7) Communities and Society (8) Media.
+The material topics reflected national and international sustainability trends and were aligned with the United Nations Sustainable Development Goals and Sustainability Accounting Standards Board’s SASB Materiality MapTM for Oil & Gas – Exploration & Production Industry.
 The materiality assessment results served as part of the crucial inputs for shaping and improving corporate strategies.
-These results were also integrated into the Enterprise Risk Management process, empowering PTTEP to proactively address any risks related to the Company's sustainability material issues.
+These results were also integrated into the Enterprise Risk Management process, empowering PTTEP to proactively address any risks associated with the Company’s material sustainability topics.
 The assessment process can be summarized as follows:

 • 2 Identifying Actual and Potential Impacts